dvdmtw98/blog/Post Vault/articles/2023-11-13-traceroute-explained.md

 image: images/traceroute-explained/traceroute-banner.png
 ---

-Image by <a href="https://www.freepik.com/free-photo/business-network-background-connecting-dots-technology-design_21629645.htm#query=trace%20route%20network&position=44&from_view=search&track=ais">rawpixel.com</a> on Freepik
+Image by [rawpixel.com](https://www.freepik.com/free-photo/business-network-background-connecting-dots-technology-design_21629645.htm) on Freepik

 The Internet is a globally distributed network of interconnected devices.
 It is made up of a large number of independently operated networks.
 The internet is completely distributed and no one has central control over it.
 A network of such scale is bound to face issues from time to time.
 To troubleshoot the network troubleshooting utilities were created.
 In this post, we will be looking at one of the network utilities - traceroute.